Azure/confidential-computing-cvm-guest-attestation/tdx-attestation-app/ATTEST.md

 cmake .
 make
 ```
-7. To attest with MAA run the application with the following command:
+7. To attest with Microsoft Azure Attestation (MAA) run the application with the following command:
 ```sh
 sudo ./TdxAttest -c maa_config.json
 ```
-9. To attest with Intel Trust Authority, sign up to retrieve an API Key for [Intel Trust Authority] (https://www.intel.com/content/www/us/en/security/trust-authority.html).
-For more information on Intel Trust Authority see their [documentation](https://docs.trustauthority.intel.com/main/articles/introduction.html).
+9. To attest with Intel Trust Authority, you must sign up and retrieve an API Key.
+See the [documentation](https://docs.trustauthority.intel.com/main/articles/introduction.html) on this.

-10. Once you have the API Key, modify the `config.json`
+10. Once you have the Intel Trust Authority API Key, modify the `config.json`

 11. Run the application using the following command:
 ```sh